madbutter/pixio-api-starter/README.md

 <details>
 <summary>Adding Pixio API Deployments and Modalities</summary>

-The application supports generating different types of media (modalities) using ComfyUI workflows deployed via the ComfyDeploy API.
+The application supports generating different types of media (modalities) using ComfyUI workflows deployed via the Pixio API.
 This section explains how to add new modalities or update existing ones.

 ### Understanding Deployments and Modalities

-- **Deployment**: A specific ComfyUI workflow hosted on ComfyDeploy with a unique ID.
+- **Deployment**: A specific ComfyUI workflow hosted on Pixio API with a unique ID.
 - **Modality**: A type of media that can be generated (e.g., image, video, audio, 3D model).
 - **Credit Cost**: Each modality costs a different amount of credits to generate, based on the computational resources required.